 5. Security measures used by Us

 All personal data is kept with our third-party processors on secure servers, in full compliance with international information security requirements.
-Hetzner Online, Google and Amazon are all in possession of the ISO 27001 Information Security Management System certificates.
+Amazon and Digital Ocean are all in possession of the ISO 27001 Information Security Management System certificates.
 We use the recommended industry practices to keep access to such data secure (mixture of common sense and best practices).

 We use appropriate level of technical and organizational measures to prevent accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to personal data transmitted, stored or otherwise processed.
 Those include the following:

 We secure access to the premises via ID readers, so that only authorised persons have access.
 The ID cards can be blocked individually; access is also logged.